Ralph Larkin: Research on social movements

 Larkin met fellow sociologist Daniel A. Foss when they were both teaching sociology at Rutgers University.
 They have frequently partnered in research on the study of social movements.
 The book Beyond Revolution: A New Theory of Social Movements was co-authored with Foss.
-Larkin and Foss have also jointly published research in sociology journals, including a piece on the white middle class youth movement of the 1960s and its relationship to later movements such as the Children of God, the Divine Light Mission, Swami Muktananda and the Revolutionary Youth Movement in Theory and Society.
+Larkin and Foss have also jointly published research in sociology journals, including a piece on the white middle class youth movement of the 1960s and its relationship to post-movement groups such as the Children of God, the Divine Light Mission, Swami Muktananda and the Revolutionary Youth Movement in Theory and Society.
 They later wrote a more focused article dealing with Guru Maharaj Ji and his followers, which was published in Sociological Analysis, and a piece dealing with the vocabulary utilized in these social movements, in Social Text.
 Larkin and Foss' research has later been cited by books on both the 1960s subculture, and on movements of social change such as the middle class youth movement and other forms of counterculture and subculture.

 Teaching

-Larkin has taught coursework in the Department of Sociology at the Newark College of Arts and Science of Rutgers University, and was also a research associate at the Center for the Study of Evaluation, University of California, Los Angeles Graduate School of Education.
+Larkin taught in the Department of Sociology at the Newark College of Arts and Science and in the Graduate Sociology Department of Rutgers University, and was also a research associate at the Center for the Study of Evaluation, University of California, Los Angeles Graduate School of Education.
 After the publication of his work Comprehending Columbine (which discussed possible cultural and societal causes for the Columbine High School massacre), Larkin was contacted by the press for comment on the massacre, and discussed a judge's decision to seal information and tapes containing information about the killers.
 "The judge said the tapes were incendiary.
 We have plenty of things already that stimulate violence," said Larkin.
 Prior to writing the book, Larkin had given a seminar at the John Jay College of Criminal Justice's Center on Terrorism, entitled: "From Oklahoma City to Columbine: Paramilitary Influences on Eric Harris and Dylan Klebold."
-Larkin is an adjunct professor at the John Jay College of Criminal Justice, City University of New York.
+Larkin was an adjunct professor at the John Jay College of Criminal Justice, City University of New York.
 He ran his own consulting firm called Academic Research Consulting Service for 25 years.